 Total Energy Consumption

-At 3.1 toe, total energy consumption per capita is on par with the EU average; power consumption per capita stands 17% lower, at 4 700 kWh (2018).
+At 3.1 toe, total energy consumption per capita is in line with the EU average; power consumption per capita is 10% lower (5 000 kWh) (2019).

 Interactive Chart Slovakia Total Energy Consumption

 Slovakia produces limited amounts of crude oil (0.3 Mt in 2019), which is used in the petrochemical industry only.

 Interactive Chart Slovakia Crude Oil Production

 After 4%/year growth between 2013 and 2018, oil consumption dipped by 2.3% in 2019 as oil demand from industry decreased by 14% and that from transport by 1.8%.